Skip to main content

 Objects

-Git stores everything as objects:
+Git stores everything as one of four object types:

 git cat-file -p abc123